When to see a GP

 The drugs used to treat lupus will depend on the severity of your disease and which parts of your body are affected.

 Your treatment will probably be changed or adjusted as your symptoms flare-up or improve.
 You can discuss treatment options with your doctor.

-Arthritis Research UK has more information on the treatments for lupus.
+Versus Arthritis has more information on the treatments for lupus.